 For anyone who likes to dress up and treat themselves to something special, the Eden Restaurant is a must-visit during your time in St. Andrews and certainly worth the trip.

-You may, at a struggle, find better fish and chips than at the Tailend, but you most definitely won’t find tastier ice cream than at Jannettas, located at the top end of South Street, near the Cathedral, Jannettas Gelateria boasts dozens of flavours, giving you and other ice cream aficionados optimum flexibility, countless combos, and the wonderful ability to customise your creation in numerous ways.
+You may, at a struggle, find better fish and chips than at the Tailend, but you most definitely won’t find tastier ice cream than at Jannettas, located at the top end of South Street near the Cathedral.
+It boasts dozens of flavors, giving you and other ice cream aficionados optimum flexibility, countless combos, and the wonderful ability to customize your creation in numerous ways.
 It’s obvious why the queue is invariably outside the building.

 On the inside, there is also a fine café that has a capacity for 36 diners.
-Breakfasts and sandwiches are available, but it’s the delicious ice cream sundae and delightful milkshakes that make it a worthy visit.
+Breakfasts and sandwiches are available, but it’s the stunning ice cream sundae and delicious milkshakes that make it a worthy visit.
 For anyone with even the slightest hint of a sweet tooth, Jannettas is something you must experience at least once, but you’ll likely go back for more.
 The golf, however, should rid you of any excess calories!